A lot of people seem to wonder and ask what are the differences and similarities between JBL LSR 308 and Yamaha HS8.

 It’s hard and pretty useless to describe the sound in writing but some cool guys made a nice sound comparison of our two subjects with a KRK thrown in the mix so I’m just going to add that here.

-Bare in mind, all of the monitors here have EQ adjustments so you can fine-tune the sound and also, your room acoustics matter.
+Bear in mind, all of the monitors here have EQ adjustments so you can fine-tune the sound and also, your room acoustics matter.
 A lot.

 So, take this video purely as a comparison of the way they massage the sound as most likely they’ll sound a bit different once you get them in your room.